Explanation of Course Numbers

 PORT 3100.
 The Lusophone Atlantic World.
 3 Credits.

 A wide-ranging cross-cultural examination of the Portuguese-speaking Atlantic world, which includes extensive areas of the Americas and West Africa.
 How Lusophone Atlantic populations relate to those of other areas, such as Mozambique and former Portuguese India, where Portuguese-based Creoles are or were spoken.
-Prerequisite: PORT 2006 or consent of instructor.
+Prerequisites: PORT 2006 or permission of the instructor.

 PORT 3101.
 Culture and Civilization of the Sephardim.
 3 Credits.

-Focus on the cultural and religious background of the Jews of Spain and Portugal both before and since their expulsion/forced conversion in the late 15th century.
+Focus on the cultural and religious background of the Jews of Spain and Portugal both before and since their expulsion/forced conversion in the late fifteenth century.
 Narrative and documentary histories from Sephardic cultures in the Iberian Peninsula and in the Diaspora are discussed.
-Prerequisite: PORT 2006 or consent of instructor.
+Prerequisites: PORT 2006 or permission of the instructor.

 PORT 3600.
 Topics in Lusophone Literature and Culture.
 3 Credits.

 May be repeated for credit provided the topic differs.
-Prerequisite: PORT 2006 or consent of instructor.
+Prerequisites: PORT 2006 or permission of the instructor.

 PORT 4800.
 Independent Study.
 1-3 Credits.